Best Strat-style guitars 2025: Our choice of the finest S-style guitars for all budgets and players

 If you tend to play more extreme styles, then any of the more modern-spec instruments in this guide would suit you better.
 Thin neck profiles, flatter fingerboard radii and higher-output pickups will see you right in this instance.
 Thankfully, with brands like Charvel and Ibanez guitars producing so many different modern-spec Strat-style instruments, you should have no trouble finding a guitar on which you can shred.

-What makes a great Strat-style guitar?
+What is a Stratocaster style guitar?

 Which brands make the best Strat-style guitars?